msgphp/symfony-demo-app/README.md

 ### `devops/docker/`

-The `docker/` directory holds all available application services, each containing a `Dockerfile` at least.
-Its concern is to create the initial service its environment logic, required for the application to run.
+The `docker/` directory holds all infrastructural services, each containing a `Dockerfile` at least.
+Its concern is to setup an initial environment, required for the application to run.

 👍 Consider a single service per concept a best practice, use [Docker multi-stage builds] for sub-concepts